WD-Leong/NLP-Transformer/NLP-Seq2Seq-Transformer/readme.md

 ```
 respectively.
 An limit of 10 words/subwords at both the encoder and decoder is set but this can be modified.

-## Algorithm Write-Up
-A large portion of this write-up was taken from my [Red Dragon NLP assignment](https://github.com/WD-Leong/Red-Dragon-AI-Course-Advanced-NLP-Assignment-2).
-The slightly modified Transformer architecture is presented in this write-up, as well as including results from the Twitter chatbot.
+A large portion of this write-up was taken from my [Red Dragon NLP assignment](https://github.com/WD-Leong/Red-Dragon-AI-Course-Advanced-NLP-Assignment-2), and the slightly modified Transformer architecture is presented in this write-up.
 The hardware used is a Nvidia Quadro P1000 4GB Graphics card.

-### Data Pre-processing
+## Data Pre-processing
 A simple pre-processing for the data was applied, including lower-casing, removing punctuation and applying word tokenisation to the text thereafter.
 Some examples of the processed data is shown below.
 | Movie Dialogue Input | Movie Dialogue Output |
 | -------------------- | --------------------- |